stacks-network/stacks-core/sip/sip-002-smart-contract-language.md

 To interact with Stacks balances, smart contracts may call the `(stacks-transfer!)` function.
-This function will attempt to transfer from a given principle to another principle.
-This function itself _requires_ that the operation have been signed by the transfering principle.
+This function will attempt to transfer from a given principal to another principal.
+This function itself _requires_ that the operation have been signed by the transfering principal.
 The `integer` type in our smart contracting language is 8-bytes, which allows it to specify the maximum amount of microstacks spendable in a single Stacks transfer.